molgenis/molgenis-compute/molgenis-compute-core/README.txt

   workflowName[0]="myFirstWorkflow"
   workflowName[1]="myFirstWorkflow"

-Parameters, which are known before hand are directly weaved in the protocols.
-In our example, two shell scripts are generated for the 'step1'
+Parameters, which are known before hand can be connected to the environment file or weaved directly in the protocols (if 'weave' flag is set in command-line options).
+In our example, two shell scripts are generated for the 'step1'.
+The weaved version of generated files are shown below.

 +step1_0.sh+